top of page

 Back to School Tips: Defeat Procrastination

 People who are chronic procrastinators spend years trapped in this cycle.
-They delay, putting off things, slack, hide from work, and only face it when they have no choice but to do so.
+They delay, put off things, slack, hide from work, and only face it when they have no choice but to do so.
 These habits delay them from reaching their full potential.

 Below are some steps on how to avoid procrastinating: